 Two of the biggest names in the online payment sector are Stripe and PayPal.

-Despite the fact that Stripe and PayPal are actually going after pretty different business demographics, the two brands dominate much of the online conversation.
+Despite the fact that Stripe and PayPal are actually targeting pretty different business demographics, the two brands are often pitched as online payment processor competitors.

-(For those who are interested, Stripe goes after developers and techier business owners, whereas PayPal is built for smaller businesses, simple integration and, ultimately, for ease of use.)
+For those who are interested, Stripe goes after developers and techier business owners, whereas PayPal is built for smaller, simple integrations.

 What does it do?